-At the practice session, ‘high tempo’ isn’t necessarily just another word from the dictionary.
-The boys run like possessed souls, everyone wants to play his part, the no nonsense Constantine orchestrates.
+At the practice session, "high tempo" is not necessarily just another word from the dictionary.
+The boys run like possessed souls, everyone wants to play his part, the no-nonsense Constantine orchestrates.
 Times change; fast, and how!

-“On the field it’s all about the work rate of the Player and whether he is willing to do the dirty work by running all over.
-Obviously it goes without saying that if the Player doesn’t have any ability he won’t ever get a look in,” Constantine reflects.
+“On the field, it is all about the work rate of the Player and whether he is willing to do the dirty work by running all over.
+Obviously, it goes without saying that if the Player does not have any ability he wo not ever get a look in,” Constantine reflects.

 You sniff the sense of urgency; the sniff a new belief; you sniff the passion.

 “I can generally gauge from a Players first or second touch whether he fits into my bill or not.
 I remember picking Climax Lawrence for the National Team by virtue of his first tackle after he had come in as a substitute in the 75th minute in a (then) National Football League match.
 He came in and won a 50-50 tackle and won my attention.
 Thereafter, he was all over the pitch,” Constantine reflects.

 “You always need to look into his character.
 If you have 100 percent ability and zero percent character, you are not my Player.
 But if you have 10 percent ability and 90 percent character, there is a possibility that you make get a look in into my squad,” the Coach explains.

 Easy words, more easily explained.
 Who says Football is complicated?

 At the far end, Goalkeeping Coach Rogerio Ramos is already half an hour old in his video recordings which he implements himself while taking care of the Goalkeepers.
 He carries his tripod, mini HD recorder and adjusts it himself for the best angle to later study and improve.

 The mobile traction, an equipment patented by Ramos himself to “increase the mobility of the Goalkeepers keeps them agile.
 The traction has rubber tubes tied at the waist and connecting the knees and the hands.